Kulturkampf: United States

 In the late 19th century, cultural wars arose over issues of prohibition and education in the United States.
 The Bennett Law was a highly controversial state law passed in Wisconsin in 1889 that required the use of English to teach major subjects in all public and private elementary and high schools.
-Because Wisconsin German Catholics and Lutherans each operated large numbers of parochial schools where German was used in the classroom, it was bitterly resented by German-American (and some Norwegian) communities.
+Because Wisconsin German Catholics and Lutherans each operated large numbers of parochial schools where German was used in the classroom, it was bitterly resented by German-American and some Norwegian communities.
 Although the law was ultimately repealed, there were significant political repercussions, with the Republicans losing the governorship and the legislature, and the election of Democrats to the Senate and House of Representatives.

-In the United States, the term "culture war(s)" has been used to refer to conflict in the late 20th and early 21st centuries between religious social conservatives and secular social liberals.
+In the United States, the term "culture war" has been used to refer to conflict in the late 20th and early 21st centuries between religious social conservatives and secular social liberals.
 This theme of "culture war" was the basis of Patrick Buchanan's keynote speech at the 1992 Republican National Convention.
-It has also been used to refer to neoconservative reaction to the New Left and the ideological battles playing out in the country's public schools.
+It has also been used to refer to neoconservative reaction to the New Left, and the ideological battles playing out in the country's public schools.

 Throughout the 1980s, there were battles in Congress and the media regarding federal support for the National Endowment for the Arts and the National Endowment for the Humanities that amounted to a war over high culture between neoconservatives and paleoconservatives.
 Justice Antonin Scalia referenced the term in the Supreme Court case Romer v.
 Evans, 517 U.S. 620 (1996), saying "the Court has mistaken a Kulturkampf for a fit of spite".
 The case concerned an amendment to the Colorado state constitution that prohibited any subdepartment from acting to protect individuals on the basis of sexual orientation.
 Scalia believed that the amendment was a valid move on the part of citizens who sought "recourse to a more general and hence more difficult level of political decision making than others".
-The majority disagreed, holding that the amendment violated the Equal Protection clause of the Fourteenth Amendment.
+The majority disagreed, holding that the amendment violated the Equal Protection Clause of the Fourteenth Amendment.